Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Linebacker

 So good last week, Seattle’s linebackers were as complicit as the rest of the defense this week, beaten in coverage often early on.
 Bobby Wagner and K.J.
 Wright each had sacks and some good moments.
-But there were also a few misplays, such as when Wright missed a tackle on John Brown that helped the Bills get close to the 4 when he appeared bottled up about near the 10.
+But there were a few misplays, such as when Wright missed a tackle on John Brown that helped the Bills get close to the 4 when he appeared bottled up about near the 10.

+And first-round draft choice Jordyn Brooks didn’t have a stat of any kind, though the Seahawks appeared to mostly be in nickel against a Bills team that barely bothered to run it.

 Grade: C